llm-proxy/llm-proxy/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
-LLM Proxy is open source, so we are open, and grateful, to contributions.
-Open source communities is what makes software great, so feel fork the repo and create a pull request with the feature tag.
+LLM Proxy is open source, so we are open and grateful, for contributions.
+Open-source communities are what makes software great, so feel fork the repo and create a pull request with the feature tag.
 Thanks!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)